QCrafter/AcroniusX-Chat-Board/README.md

 - Keep discussions civil and constructive.
 - Respect others’ opinions and viewpoints.

+**I am not responsible for any content written by users on this website!
+If there is anything you believe should be removed because it violates our guidelines, please open an issue with the date, time and content of the message.**

 ## 💡 Contribution & Feedback
 AcroniusX Chat Board thrives on community engagement!
 Have suggestions or ideas?
 Feel free to:
 - Share bug reports and feature requests via [Issues](https://github.com/QCrafter/AcroniusX-Chat-Board/issues).